LHNCBC/lforms/README.md

   process.

-  The build also concatenates all the js files (except for zone.min.js and the FHIR support files) into a single `lhc-forms.es5.js` and `lhc-forms.es2015.js` file, and these work, but we don't currently recommend their use because the source maps don't work with these files.
+  The build also concatenates all the js files (except for zone.min.js and the FHIR support files) into a single `lhc-forms.js` file, and it works, but we don't currently recommend their use because the source maps don't work with these files.
 Also, there is a dist/webcomponent directory that is created with a copy of the files in dist/lforms, but that is only needed for the tests.